Unusual Working Fluids

 The boiling point of sulphur dioxide is -10 degC.
 It is definitely a minority choice when it comes to working fluids.
 It is poisonous, and in combination with water forms the weak sulphurous acid, H2SO3, not to be confused with the much more corrosive sulphuric acid, H2SO4.
 Unfortunately sulphur dioxide is easily oxidised by the presence of air or water, giving sulphur trioxide which when dissolved in water gives sulphuric acid.

-Sulphur dioxide was extensively used as a refrigerating medium, but its greatest use as a working fluid was in pioneering solar power installations, where the low boiling point of the liquid was useful.
+The greatest use of sulphur dioxide was in pioneering solar power installations, where the low boiling point of the liquid was useful.
 These applications were directly inspired by the work of Professor Josse in Berlin.

 Left: Professor Josse's sulphur dioxide engine: 1901